ayhanuzumcu/milestone-project-1/README.md

 ### Features
 This website was designed for one page only.
 You can find four sections that classes, gallery, timetable and contact.
-The site was build mobile friendly using Bootstrap features.

-### Features Left to Implement
-Some new classes and its timetables will be added in future.
+The site was build for mobile friendly using Bootstrap features.
+Some new classes and its timetables will be added in the future.

 ### Testing